KiaLak/KiaLak/README.md

 - 👋 Hi, I’m @KiaLak
+- I am a Structural Engineer who is passionate about computer science, AI, and high-performance computing.
 - 👀 I’m interested in Machine Learning with Python and C++.
-- 🌱 I’m currently trying to become a professional data scientist.
+- I am trying to integrate computational techniques, programming, AI, and machine learning tools to automate the analysis and design of complex and large-scale structures.
-- 💞️ I’m looking to collaborate on medium and large scale ML projects....
+- I am looking to collaborate on medium- and large-scale ML projects related to complex engineering problems.

 <!---
 KiaLak/KiaLak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.